germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 These sub-groups also act as 'Send Groups', in which the owner sends all of their application messages and determines the ordering of Proposals and Commits.
-This allows each participant to locally and independently control the sequence of update processing and encrypt messages using MLS accordingingly.
+This allows each participant to locally and independently control the sequence of Update processing and encrypt messages using MLS accordingingly.
 A distributed group (DGroup) using DMLS then comprises the communication superset of such Send Groups.
 This draft further addresses how to incorporate randomness from other participants' 'Send Groups' to ensure post-compromise security (PCS) is maintained